mfthomps/CyberCIEGE-port-to-Unity3d/README.md

 Install it and put this executable (SimSecNoUI.exe) into your CyberCIEGE/game/exe directory: <https://nps.box.com/s/xn88owrsvj0fhskmf10coqz83vccn6dd>

 In Unity, open and play the player2 scene.
 Use the browse button to select the CyberCIEGE directory, i.e., where you installed CyberCIEGE.
-Then "play".
+A good example scenario for UI development is the "Starting Scenarios" campaign's "Introduction" scenario.
+Select that and play.